sjscott84/frontend-nanodegree-mobile-portfolio/README.md

 * Removed Google Fonts API as impact made was not enough to justify extra load time, especially as the fonts were already specifed in the css.
 * Updated google analytics info to ensure it loads async.
 * Changed file size for images profilepic.jpg and pizzeria.jpg so that they matched dimensions outlined in html file.
-* Optimized images using imageOptim tool.
+* Optimized images using Gulp.
-* Minified index.html using http://www.willpeavy.com/minifier/.
+* Minified js and css files using Gulp.

 ### views/js/main.js